 My daughter and her friends are always on their phones when they are together.
-In fact, someone will get a text, crack up and then furiously reply to the text.
-I feel like it is like whispering.
+In fact, someone will get a text, crack up, and then furiously reply to the text.
+It feels like someone is whispering.
 There is now a secret between that girl and the person who texted.
-My husband says that is what today’s kids do.
+My husband says that is what kids do.
 My daughter says everyone does it.
 Do you have any advice?

 Just because everyone does it, doesn’t make it right.

 Parents need to realize that digital citizenship should start before their child is actually given a tech gadget such as a cell phone.
-Teaching your child simple things such as respect, manners and treat others as you want to be treated is part of building a foundation in life that should flow into their cyber-life.
+Teaching your child simple things such as respect, empathy, and manners is part of building a foundation in life that should flow into their cyber-life.

-What you are describing is called rude.
-Rudeness is not acceptable on any level.
+What you are describing is rude.
+Rudeness is not acceptable.

 Although some girls may be laughing, others are probably feeling left out.
 Help your daughter to recognize this as a negative behavior that she should not participate in.
-Instead of agreeing that all kids are doing it, help her understand that it is extremely impolite and some kids are having their feelings hurt.
+Instead of agreeing that all kids are doing it, help her understand how it feels.

 My last piece of advice is to say, “Lead by example.”
 You are your teen’s role model.
 So, if you sit in a restaurant and text or chat on your cell phone while with your friends, know that your kids are watching.
 Consider changing your behavior as well.
 Sometimes it’s that simple.